Unwanted calls not only interrupt your daily activities: Many of them are intended to scam you.

 Additionally, if you've accidentally answered a scam call, you can report the number of the caller and the call-back number to the Federal Trade Commission at FTC.gov/calls.
 According to Megan Gordon's article dated August 23, 2019, the FTC used these reports to take action against scammers in Operation Call it Quits in June, during which it filed 94 actions against illegal robocallers.

 The St. Mary Parish Schools website is intended to be a resource for our students and their families, for our employees, and for our community by offering information about our schools in a timely manner.
-This information is made available as a free public service, without expressed or implied warranties of any kind.
 While the district makes every effort to ensure that published information is accurate and current, it makes no claims, promises, or guarantees about the absolute accuracy, completeness, or adequacy of the contents of this web site.
-Hyperlinks to external websites or servers included on this website have been identified as having educational value, but the St. Mary Parish School Board specifically disavows legal responsibility for what a user may find on an external site as it cannot control or guarantee the content of these sites.
+The St. Mary Parish School Board specifically disavows legal responsibility for what a user may find on an external site as it cannot control or guarantee the content of these sites.
+The St. Mary Parish School Board is committed to providing equal access to information, resources, and services to persons with disabilities or special needs.
+Those having difficulty accessing webpages or content on a webpage should contact the district web administrator at email@example.com or 337-836-9661.
+To file a formal grievance under Section 504 and Title II related to accessibility, visit http://stmaryk12.net/accessibility.